ibm-cloud-docs/BlockStorage/replication.md

 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.

-With replicas, you can recover from site failures and other disasters quickly.
-In case of an emergency, you can fail over to the destination volume, and access your data from a specific point-in-time in the DR copy.
-For more information, see [Duplicating Replica Volumes for Disaster Recovery](disaster-recovery.html).

 Replication keeps your data in sync in two different locations.
 If you just want to clone your volume and use it independently from the original volume, see [Creating a duplicate Block Volume](how-to-create-duplicate-volume.html).
 {:tip}